It was the Year of the Woman — but not on the Republican side

 And with Democrats controlling the House next year, this is exactly the kind of story that could produce more problematic headlines for the Trump White House.

-Judge bars Trump administration from denying asylum to migrants who enter U.S. illegally
+Trump admin can't deny asylum to migrants who enter U.S. illegally, judge rules

 “A federal judge barred the Trump administration on Monday from refusing asylum to immigrants who cross the southern border illegally,” the AP says.
 “U.S. District Judge Jon S. Tigar issued a temporary restraining order after hearing arguments in San Francisco.
 The request was made by the American Civil Liberties Union and the Center for Constitutional Rights, which quickly sued after President Donald Trump issued the ban this month in response to the caravans of migrants that have started to arrive at the U.S.-Mexico border.”